vinceau/slp-realtime/README.md

 ## Installation

-The `slp-realtime` package relies on the `rxjs` package as a peer dependency and must be installed alongside.
+This package relies on the `rxjs` package as a peer dependency and must be installed alongside.

 **With NPM**